wesleybeckner/featherstone/README.md

 ## About the app

-This is an interactive app to assess asset capability for manufacturing
+This is an interactive app to assess asset capability for manufacturing plants.

+There is hidden capability within plant assets due to variability in their uptimes, yields, and rates.
+By assessing these variabilities with regard to unique products and operators, the hidden capabilities can be evaluated and monetized for each asset.
+Setting the "Performance Quantile" recenters these performance distributions to the selelcted quantile and computes the resulting production opportunity.
+The underlying contributors to the distributions can be investigated by selecting the line, metric, and pareto options in the bottom plots.

 ## Built With